 Addiction affects every aspect of a person’s life.

 One major part of this is an individual’s physical health.
-While detoxing the body of all substances is an important part of the recovery process, there are things a person can do to further heal their bodies.
-Some drug and alcohol rehab facilities have begun including a nutrition program in their recovery plans, while others haven’t quite grasped the idea that nutrition and addiction should be addressed.
+While detoxing the body of all substances is an important part of the recovery process, filling the body with good nutrients is needed for further healing.
+Some drug and alcohol rehab facilities have begun including a nutrition program in their recovery plans.

 Alyssa Salz, MS, RD, LD, writes in an article published in Today’s Dietitian, “Proper nutrition and hydration are key to the substance abuse healing process because they help restore physical and mental health and improve the chance of recovery.
 Macro- and micronutrient deficiencies can lead to symptoms of depression, anxiety, and low energy, all of which can lead someone to start using drugs or alcohol or trigger a relapse.”